 Within the scope of this study, the magnitude of heterosis varied across different crosses for all traits examined.
 Some crosses showed pronounced heterotic effects, while others exhibited lower heterosis levels.
 This variability highlights that gene action differs depending on the genetic makeup of the parental lines.
 The results also demonstrated significant occurrences of both positive and negative relative heterosis, heterobeltiosis and standard heterosis across various traits, confirming the genetic diversity among the parental materials used.
 The number of crosses displaying desirable and significant heterosis for yield and its components is summarized in Table 2.

 Table 2.
-Summary of similar findings for relative heterosis, heterobeltiosis and standard heterosis
+Summary of the range (minimum to maximum) of values for relative heterosis, heterobeltiosis, and standard heterosis